• Home

 The Tuners, Bridge and Shell

 Tuners: Original fragments have not been saved.
-Replaced with a modern style tuning machine coated with 24K pure gold to accent/ show rarity
+Replaced with a modern style tuning machine

-The Body and Strings
+The Body, Deck and Strings

 The Tuners, Bridge and Shell

-The Body and Strings
+The Body, Deck and Strings

-The Body: Triangular.
-Original Pear wood.
+The Body: Original Pear wood

-Number of staves: 9
+Number of Staves: 9

 Other body art accents: original hand painting